29pakhilesh/Automated-Resume-Scoring-System/README.md

 ## Why Scores Can Surprise You

 A strong resume can still score low if it does not match the specific job description.
 This is intentional.
 The app rewards evidence that the resume mirrors the target role: relevant tools, domains, responsibilities, seniority signals, and outcomes.
-Use the weak-section output as the first rewrite queue.
+Use the weak-section outputs as the first rewrite queue.